 Why Knot?
 Because you can!
 This fun nautical ornament project is easy for any skill level.

 Join us for a free online knot tying workshop, where Christine Crawford leads us step-by-step to create Coastal Candy Canes using nautical rope, wire, and a few finishing supplies.
-At the 2022 Beachcombing Holiday Festival on December 3, 2022 at 1:00 pm PT / 4:00 pm ET we will premiere Coastal Candy Cane Tie-It Workshop, a video showing how to make the candy canes, followed by an online Q&A and crafting workshop on Zoom where you can get help on making your own nautical ornaments.
-Christine walks through “crowning” (knot term) your own Coastal Candy Cane.
-You’ll learn to backsplice to finish your treasure using household tools and easy-to-get supplies.
+This video shows how to make the candy canes,where you’ll learn to backsplice to finish your treasure using household tools and easy-to-get supplies.

 You can purchase your own materials or you can buy a Coastal Candy Canes DIY kit from Beagle Bay Knot Works.
 The kit has rope, wire, and instructions to make two ornaments in navy-and-natural and traditional red-and-white variations.